Editor’s note: This story was originally published in January 2017. It has been updated for accuracy and comprehensiveness.

 The good news is there are plenty of legitimate ways to keep your pop ups running and doing their job of converting your traffic.
 Even better, Picreel is already compliant.
 Here are a few facts to help answer any popup questions you may have:

+- This is about mobile experiences only.
+Google made this update to mobile algorithms only.
+Desktops are not influenced in any way.
 You’ll be happy to know that you can run any pop ups on desktop devices.

-You can use any popups (even interstitials) on the second, third, fourth, etc. page after visitor lands on you site from the search.
+- Google targets intrusive interstitials only on FIRST mobile pages.
+Google only punishes interstitials that cover content on the first page where visitors land from Google search.
+Pages after that are not harmed.
+That means you can use any popups (even interstitials) on the second, third, fourth, etc. page after visitor lands on you site from the search.

 Image Source: Search Engine Land

 Did you notice the close button?
 Make sure your pop ups are also easily dismissible.